WIN0624/MultiRound-Chinese-Chitchat/README.md

 ### Overview

-* **Annotation**
+* **Intern Recruitment Test**

-  * Intern Recruitment Test: A chinese chitchat demo based on DialGPT which supports multi-round chichat
+  * Requirement: Impelement a chinese chitchat demo based on DialGPT which supports multi-round chichat
   * Time Limit: a week

-  * Prior Background: Self-studied deep Learning Theories without knowledge of NLP and any model implementaion frameworks
+* **Obstacles**: with self-studied deep learning theories and no prior knowledge of NLP or any model implementaion frameworks

 * **Achievements**